elch78/todo-service/README.md

 # Todolist Demo

 This is a recruiting assignment using Spring Boot framework to implement a simple todo list service.
 Adapters for REST and Spring Data JDBC are provided.
+The database schema is managed with Flyway (see `src/main/resources/db`).

 # Prerequisits